sjquant/nomadcoin/README.md

 # nomadcoin
-It's a project I am learning from https://nomadcoders.co/nomadcoin
+It's a project that I've been learning from https://nomadcoders.co/nomadcoin